 Tickets bought online include a time slot.
 It makes sense to book in advance to ensure you can go in when planned and not risk having to wait.
 The experience takes something like an hour, unless you get lost to time on those arcade games.

-- Pop around the corner to find the Haus des Meeres (huge aquarium and vivarium in an old flak tower) and Retro Gaming Museum (self-explanatory)
+- Pop around the corner to find the Haus des Meeres (a large and excellent aquarium and vivarium in a converted flak tower) and Retro Gaming Museum (plenty of video games to play among the displays)

-- See my suggestions for other family- and kid-friendly attractions in Vienna
+- See my suggestions for other family- and child-friendly attractions in Vienna.
+The article includes a few tips on visiting Vienna with kids

 How to get there